alisw/alisw.github.io/docs/infrastructure-o2-branches.md

   qon@qon ~/alice/O2 $
   ```

-- Now the `stable-sync` branch is exactly at the state of `upstream/dev`, and from here on we can cherry-pick further commits from `upstream/dev` that were commited after the merge.
+- Now the `stable-sync` branch is exactly at the state of `upstream/dev`, and from here on we can cherry-pick further commits from `upstream/dev` that were committed after the merge.

 - Please see the final state in the figure below.
 From the point we started branching of (`epn-20220812`) the `stable-sync` branch had 2 commits cherry-picked, and then it is merged with `upstream/dev`.